In this blog, we talk about freemium business models and how businesses use (and can use) this acquisition strategy to generate sales leads.

 Here are a few examples of companies which offer a freemium plan (it’s worth noting that some target both B2B and B2C or get individuals to sign up before they can upgrade to a paid plan for their whole business).

-- Canva: Probably one of the most easy-to-use design tools out there.
+- Canva: Probably one of the easy-to-use design tools out there.
 Canva helps you to create imagery for anything without the use of complex design tools.
 You can use it for free (which is great for testing how the design tools work) before signing up for the paid plan.

 - Dropbox: A simple but effective cloud storage solution for individuals and businesses.
 It’s free and easy to sign up to but the 2GB storage limit will be a problem for frequent users.
 Upgrade to the paid plan for more space.

 - Zapier: Connect apps and move data between them with ease.
 We’ve been using this for many app integrations with HubSpot.
-Zapier also provide free and paid plans, so if you want to test how the app integration works, sign up for the freemium version first.
+Zapier also provides free and paid plans, so if you want to test how the app integration works, sign up for the freemium version first.

-- Evernote: If you want to keep your notes organised and in one place, this the perfect tool to use (unless you’re old school and prefer using paper notepads, of course).
+- Evernote: If you want to keep your notes organised and in one place, this is the perfect tool to use (unless you’re old school and prefer using paper notepads, of course).
 There’s also a freemium plan which includes the option to upgrade to a paid plan to enable team collaboration and other integrations.

 - HubSpot: HubSpot offers an ever-growing stack of integrated marketing, sales and customer service tools.
 HubSpot is very transparent with its pricing, and you can customise your plan based on the tools that are most relevant to you.
 Before getting started with a monthly paid plan, however, it’s worth signing up for a free account so you can check out HubSpot’s user-friendly CRM, email tool, chat functionalities and more.